 I’m Emily J Gertz, a journalist and editor with over 15 years environmental reporting experience.
 I’ve covered politics, law, business, science, technology, health, human rights, and more, for HuffPost, Popular Science, Reveal, Men’s Journal, Rolling Stone, The Guardian, Scientific American, Grist, and other publications.

-I launched (de)regulation nation in March 2018, as part of my Tow-Knight Entrepreneurial Journalism Fellowship at the CUNY Newmark Graduate School of Journalism.
-Learn a bit more about my work at emilygertz.com
+I launched (de)regulation nation as the beginning of a new journalism venture in March 2018, during my Tow-Knight Entrepreneurial Journalism Fellowship at the Newmark Graduate School of Journalism at CUNY, the City University of New York.

 Why pay for (de)regulation nation?

-Producing each issue takes six to eight hours of research, reading, writing, editing, and production.
-Help me do more of it by becoming a paying subscriber.
+But creating each issue takes six to eight hours of research, reading, writing, editing, and production.